Fyterox/PS-CDAC-CINE/README.md

 python explain.py  --manifest manifest.csv --ckpt runs/fusion/best.pt --n 8 --out-dir runs/explain
 ```

-`--rgb-ckpt` is your DFFD-fine-tuned ViT.
+`--rgb-ckpt` is the DFFD-fine-tuned ViT.
 When it loads, it prints how many backbone keys
 were missing.
 That should be 0.
 If it's a big number, your checkpoint is probably in
 HuggingFace format, in which case add
 `--rgb-backend hf --rgb-model google/vit-base-patch16-224-in21k`.

-I haven't committed the weights (the ViT alone is 343 MB, which GitHub won't take).
-Grab
-them from Releases or train your own.

 ## A few decisions I'd defend